Skip to content

 Usage of the new technique:

-Daphne developers may now pass the new technique as an option when they execute a DaphneDSL script.
+DAPHNE developers may now pass the new technique as an option when they execute a DaphneDSL script.

 daphne --vec --MYTECH --grain-size 10 --num-threads 4 --PERCPU --SEQPRI --hyperthreading --debug-mt my_script.daphne